bees-hive/aws-creds/README.md

 by running the `aws-creds scan` command.
 It runs an interactive alias generation process that allows you to decide which connections to convert.

-> Only AWS IAM Identity Center aliases are generated now.
+> No assumed roles are supported yet.

 ### `aws-creds scan-ic`